Will accountants need to register with the FCA for AML supervision?

 | Are HMRC-supervised accountancy firms included? | Yes, where the firm is registered with HMRC for AML | Expected to move into FCA AML supervision | How transfer or onboarding will work |

-| Will firms register with the FCA? | Not under the current system | FCA registration, onboarding, or confirmation is likely | Final portal, form, deadlines, and register format |
+| Will firms register with the FCA? | Not under the current system | FCA registration is expected, although the process is not live yet | Final portal, form, deadlines, and register format |

-| Will there be a public register? | Current arrangements vary | HM Treasury has proposed an FCA register | What information will appear |
+| Will there be a public register? | Current arrangements vary | The expected model includes an FCA public register | What information will appear |

 The registration question is only one part of the wider supervisory change.
 Our full FCA AML transition report for accountancy firms explains the broader reform, likely impact, and preparation points.